Exeter-Diabetes/CPRD-Codelists/readme.md

 &nbsp;

+### Frailty

+Note that the 'frailty_simple' codelist is not exhaustive, but contains three of the most commonly used medcodesfor frailty, classified by frailty severity.

+&nbsp;

 ## Diabetes algorithms

 A flow diagram of the overall process of defining a diabetes cohort can be found in our [CPRD-Cohort-scripts repository](https://github.com/Exeter-Diabetes/CPRD-Cohort-scripts#introduction).